MichaelXavier/Angel/README.md

 the specification file should be running at all times.

-`angel` starts each program, and optionally sets the program's stdout and stderr to some file(s) which have been opened in append mode; at this point, the program is said to be "supervised".
+`angel` starts each program, and optionally sets the program's stdout and stderr to some file(s) which have been opened in append mode (or pipes stdout and stderr to some logger process); at this point, the program is said to be "supervised".

 If the program dies for any reason, `angel` waits a specified number